 The nautilus (from the Latin form of the original Ancient Greek: is a pelagic marine mollusc of the cephalopod family Nautilidae

 I was fascinated to finally meet Hilary Simms, after studying her passion & development of raku ceramics.
-The sector she specialized in raku pottery, a technique with its origin in small-scale vessels made for the Tea Ceremony in late sixteenth-century Japan.
+The sector she specialized in was raku pottery, a technique with its origin in small-scale vessels made for the Tea Ceremony in late sixteenth-century Japan.

 The traditional Raku process reflects enlightened life, as a process of creating a piece goes through the firing process as pottery derived from the earth.
 All four elements are employed in the pottery-making process, as water is used during the forming process to keep the clay damp, and after firing the piece cools in the air.

 We pleased to invite British ceramic raku artists Hilary Simms to join our established ICAS gallery artists’ portfolio, recognizing her skills as a Raku ceramic artist.

 Hilary developed her ceramic sculptures to capture the tactile qualities of British sculptors’.
 Henry Moore’s works inspired her during her visit to the Yorkshire Sculpture Park, and by Barbara Hepworth’s abstract forms.